Skip to Main Content

 Beginning on January 1, 2024, Connecticut's minimum wage will increase each year on January 1.
 The amount of the minimum wage increase will be based on the percentage change in the employment cost index or its successor index, for wages and salaries for all civilian workers, as calculated by the U.S. Department of Labor, over the 12-month period ending on June 13 of the preceding year, rounded to the nearest whole cent.
 Conn.
 Gen. Stat. § 31-58.
 The Connecticut Department of Labor may recommend that a scheduled minimum wage increase be suspended if there are two consecutive quarters of negative growth in the state's real gross domestic product as reported by the Bureau of Economic Analysis of the U.S. Department of Commerce.
 Conn.
 Gen. Stat. § 31-58.

-Connecticut's minimum wage law provides that its minimum wage will increase to be one-half of one percent more than the federal minimum wage when it increases, rounded to the nearest whole cent.
+Connecticut's minimum wage law provides that its minimum wage will be increased to one-half of one percent more than the federal minimum wage when it increases, rounded to the nearest whole cent.
 Any increase to Connecticut's minimum wage resulting from an increase to the federal minimum wage rate takes effect on the same day as the federal rate change.
 Conn.
 Gen. Stat. § 31-58.

 Final Payments